rcl-ssl/docs/containers/aci.md

 # Deployment

-- Open the Azure CLI
+- Open the Azure CLI in the Azure Portal

 - Upload the ``aci-depoly.yaml`` file in the CLI